 The cpsagraph program is applied to the output to produce a more readable, hyperlinked XHTML document that can be displayed in a standards-compliant web browser.
-The CPSA User Guide contains the up-to-date description of cpsagraph generated documents.
-The guide is also the place to find command-line usage information for all programs in a release.
-The user guide is an XHTML document delivered with the software.
+See Chapter 11 for more information on the programs that come with a CPSA distribution.